pixelnest/presskit.html/README.md

 This is a complete re-implementation, with a permissive MIT license, of [presskit()][dopresskit], which was originally created by [Rami Ismail](https://twitter.com/tha_rami) of [Vlambeer](http://www.vlambeer.com).

 Warning: **presskit.html** is, _currently_, a tool for developers.
 You need to know how to use the command-line — but that's all, to be honest.
 However, we plan to create a small app to simplify this process in the future.
-Stay tuned by following our [twitter account](https://twitter.com/pixelnest).
+Stay tuned by following our [Twitter account](https://twitter.com/pixelnest).

 ---